When I heard first Eric Worre’s say network marketing is a better way, it really resonated with me.

 I have a buddy with a carpet cleaning company and he complains to me sometimes about the cost of advertising platforms such as YELP and other similar companies.

-He spends more just for advertising every month, than I spend to run my entire business!
+He spends more just for advertising every single month, than I spend to run my entire business!

-That’s not even counting employees, supplies and chemicals, office rent and upkeep (as mentioned earlier), etc.
+That doesn’t even count employees, supplies and chemicals, office rent and upkeep (as mentioned earlier), etc.

 That’s one of the best benefits but it’s also one of the biggest problems.